-3 Id. at 8-9.
+$^{^{3}}$ Id. at 8-9.

-1 competitive markets by which non-competitive performance would be apparent.4

-Under the Cash Flow method utilized by AE, the General Fund Transfer, Internally Generated Funds for Construction and other transfers to reserves are taken as a given, regardless of their prudence or reasonableness.
-This methodology does not incentivize prudent financial practices or cost savings because rates will be set based on these transfers, which are presumed to be a given.

-8 Q. DO YOU CONTINUE TO AGREE WITH MR. TIETJEN'S ASSESSMENTS

-9 PROVIDED ABOVE?

-10 A. Yes, I believe the above assessments highlight the unreasonable nature of a municipally-11 owned utility using a Cash Flow method when determining revenue.

-12 O. WHAT ALTERNATIVE METHOD SHOULD AE HAVE USED TO DETERMINE

-THEIR REVENUE?

-A. The Debt Service Coverage methodology would have been more appropriate as this methodology is more economically justifiable as a starting point to determine return requirements.
+1 2 competitive markets by which non-competitive performance would be apparent.
+4 3 Under the Cash Flow method utilized by AE, the General Fund Transfer, Internally 4 Generated Funds for Construction and other transfers to reserves are taken as a given, 5 regardless of their prudence or reasonableness.
+This methodology does not incentivize 6 prudent financial practices or cost savings because rates will be set based on these transfers, 7 which are presumed to be a given.
+8 Q. DO YOU CONTINUE TO AGREE WITH MR. TIETJEN'S ASSESSMENTS 9 PROVIDED ABOVE?
+10 A. Yes, I believe the above assessments highlight the unreasonable nature of a municipally- 11 owned utility using a Cash Flow method when determining revenue. owned utility using a Cash Flow method when determining revenue.
+12 Q. WHAT ALTERNATIVE METHOD SHOULD AE HAVE USED TO DETERMINE Q. 12 Q. A. WHAT ALTERNATIVE METHOD SHOULD AE HAVE USED TO DETERMINE 12 13 - WHAT ALTERNATIVE METHOD SHOULD AE HAVE USED TO DETERMINE THEIR REVENUE?
+12 13 14 - WHAT ALTERNATIVE METHOD SHOULD AE HAVE USED TO DETERMINE THEIR REVENUE?
+The Debt Service Coverage methodology would have been more appropriate as this 12 13 14 15 - WHAT ALTERNATIVE METHOD SHOULD AE HAVE USED TO DETERMINE THEIR REVENUE?
+The Debt Service Coverage methodology would have been more appropriate as this methodology is more economically justifiable as a starting point to determine return 12 13 14 15 16 - WHAT ALTERNATIVE METHOD SHOULD AE HAVE USED TO DETERMINE THEIR REVENUE?
+The Debt Service Coverage methodology would have been more appropriate as this methodology is more economically justifiable as a starting point to determine return requirements.
+The Debt Service Coverage methodology is similar to the Rate of Return 12 13 14 15 16 17 - WHAT ALTERNATIVE METHOD SHOULD AE HAVE USED TO DETERMINE THEIR REVENUE?
+The Debt Service Coverage methodology would have been more appropriate as this methodology is more economically justifiable as a starting point to determine return requirements.
+The Debt Service Coverage methodology is similar to the Rate of Return method used by many Investor-Owned Utilities in that rates are set to allow the utility the 12 13 14 15 16 17 18 - WHAT ALTERNATIVE METHOD SHOULD AE HAVE USED TO DETERMINE THEIR REVENUE?
+The Debt Service Coverage methodology would have been more appropriate as this methodology is more economically justifiable as a starting point to determine return requirements.
 The Debt Service Coverage methodology is similar to the Rate of Return method used by many Investor-Owned Utilities in that rates are set to allow the utility the "opportunity" to earn its rate of return, not a "guarantee."
-If reviewed periodically, in a consistent manner, the Debt Service Coverage methodology can serve as a check on the utility's spending by placing a transparent metric on amounts that are included in the return calculation.
-Under this methodology, the burden is on the managers of the utility to control
+If reviewed periodically, in a costs and insure that coverage is sufficient, resulting in benefits to ratepayers through prudent expenditures.